 1. The purpose of the Early Childhood Community Team (ECCT) is to support healthy social emotional development of young children on coast side community.
-The Team is comprised of a community outreach worker, an early childhood mental health consultant, and a licensed clinician.
+The Team is comprised of a community

 ECCT will focus on the parent-child relationship as a vehicle to long-term healthy child development.
 With trauma-exposed individuals, these treatments incorporate a focus on trauma experienced by the parent, the child, or both.
 Sessions include the parent(s) and the child and can be conducted in the home.
 Individual parent or child sessions may be added as needed.